hbctraining/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.md

 For this workshop we are using reads that originate from a small subsection of chromosome 1 (~300,000 reads) and so we are using only chr1 as the reference genome.

-To store our genome indices, we need to create a directory:
+To store our genome indices, we will use the `/n/scratch2/` space with large temporary storage capacity.
+We need to create a directory for the indices within this space:

 ```bash
 $ mkdir -p /n/scratch2/username/chr1_hg38_index